Virtual-box-KA/CyberSecureX-Qualifier-2-Writeups/Forenscis/Fractured-Truth.md

     print(f"Generated and saved final_image_{i+1}.png")
 ```

 Ohh nice, Got 12 Qrs.
-Most of them unsable but one
+Most of them are useless but two, Scan both of them, One of them is a decoy.
+My hate continues for the OCs.

 <img width="263" height="263" alt="image" src="https://github.com/user-attachments/assets/3fb8538c-66f2-47f4-b0dc-ba7fcbafefba" />